-Students develop mathematical understandings in the areas of Number and Algebra, Measurement and Geometry, Statistics and Probability.
-Focus is placed on the mathematical proficiencies of Understanding, Fluency, Problem Solving and Reasoning.
+Students develop mathematical understandings in the areas of Number, Algebra, Measurement, Space, Statistics and Probability.
+Focus is placed on the mathematical capabilities of developing Problem solving, Developing understanding, Fluency and flexibility and Reasoning.
 The use of Information Technology to enforce concepts is embedded across the Year 10 curriculum.

-- ✓ Money and Financial Maths

-- ✓ Patterns and Algebra
+- ✓ Algebra

 - ✓ Linear and Non-Linear Relationships

-- ✓ Units of Measurement
+- ✓ Measurement

 - ✓ Geometric Reasoning

 - ✓ Pythagoras and Trigonometry

-- Chance
+- ✓ Theoretical Probability

 - ✓ Data Representation and Interpretation

-Students are assessed against the Mathematics Australian Curriculum achievement standards.
+Students are assessed against the Mathematics SA Curriculum learning standards.